 I guess history can still repeat itself, even if you’re a 20-foot sculpture.

-It’s not a scene one may think of as “presidential,” but that’s what makes the ruins of Presidents Park the beginning of an epic itinerary in Williamsburg.
+It’s not a scene one may think of as “presidential,” but that’s what makes the ruins of 🔺Presidents Park the beginning of an epic itinerary in Williamsburg.

 Walking through rows of 20,000-pound decaying heads depicting the country’s most powerful figures is a far echo from when the sculptures were pristinely maintained during the era of Presidents Park.
 The eerie atmosphere created from this collection is intentional, though, which you can learn about on a 2-hour tour led by photographer John Plashal.
 (You can come and go as you please within the 2-hour window, but only visit once you’ve purchased tickets to a tour.
 The ruins are on private property.)

-If you think the Presidents’ Heads are wild, just wait until you see what’s being unearthed at Historic Jamestowne.
+If you think the Presidents’ Heads are wild, just wait until you see what’s been unearthed at 🔺Historic Jamestowne.
+A military fort, burial shafts, and evidence of cannibalism are just some of the discoveries you’ll learn about here.

 Once you’ve seen the surprises found below ground, it’s time to soar into the sky to plot out your next pit stop in Williamsburg.
-The Historic Triangle Air Tour from Williamsburg Flight Center lays out all the options as you coast above major landmarks, starting with Colonial Williamsburg before passing by Busch Gardens on your way to Yorktown and its expansive Naval Weapons Station.
+The Historic Triangle Air Tour from Williamsburg Flight Center lays out all the options as you coast above major landmarks, starting with Colonial Williamsburg before passing by Busch Gardens® Williamsburg on your way to Yorktown and its expansive Naval Weapons Station.

 A nighttime ghost tour with Colonial Ghosts is the perfect one-two punch that could ever follow Go Ape.

 You’ll walk into the epicenter of paranormal activity contained within Colonial Williamsburg, as a guide gives you the chilling backstory behind the landmarks where spirits are said to roam.
-The Bruton Parish Episcopal Church and Peyton Randolph House are two such places, the latter of which is known as one of the most haunted sites in America.
-Go inside, and there’s a good chance you’ll hear mysterious boots stomping around — evidence of one of the many permanent paranormal residents living there.

-Dine Your Way Back in Time
+Dine Your Way Back in Time in Colonial Williamsburg

 Now that you’ve been led around to the region’s wildest discoveries, it’s time to make some of your own at Williamsburg Antique Mall.